jrpotter/notebook/algebra/arithmetic.md

 %%ANKI
 Basic
-Let $P$ be a set of positive integers ordered by the divisibility relation.
-What specific name does the supremum of $A \subseteq P$ go by?
+Let $P$ be a set of positive integers ordered by divisibility.
+What name does the supremum of $A \subseteq P$ go by?
 Back: The LCM of $A$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1751830087210-->